Canute, King of England had left England to go to Denmark to secure the Danish throne. Once Denmark was secure, Canute returned to England.

 A son, William, was born to Robert Duke of Normandy and his mistress Herleva of Falaise.
 He was know as William the Bastard because he was illegitimate.
 He would later be known as William the Conqueror.

-Cnut took a fleet of 50 ships and sailed to attack Norway.
+Canute took a fleet of 50 ships and sailed to attack Norway.
 King Olaf Haraldsson of Norway knew that he was outnumbered and so decided to stand down rather than engage in a battle he was sure to lose.
 Cnut took control of Norway and proclaimed himself King.

 1028 (late Summer)

-Cnut appointed his son, Harthacnut, regent of Denmark and his kinsman, Earl Hakon Eriksson regent of Norway.
+Canute appointed his son, Harthacnut, regent of Denmark and his kinsman, Earl Hakon Eriksson regent of Norway.

 Earl Hakon Eriksson, regent in Norway was returning to Norway from England when his ship sank and he was drowned.